 - Avocado Chicken Salad with a basil vinaigrette

-An easy and quick BBQ chicken salad loaded with fresh ingredients: tomatoes, avocado, corn, black beans, red onion, and cilantro.
-This salad has a quick "shortcut" chicken and the best creamy cilantro ranch dressing.
+Easy and quick BBQ chicken salad loaded with healthy ingredients like tomatoes, avocado, corn, black beans, red onion, and cilantro.
+This salad has a quick "shortcut" for the chicken and the best creamy cilantro ranch dressing.

 - 2 and 1/2 cups rotisserie chicken, shredded

 - 1/2 cup + 2 tablespoons Stubbs (or similar high-quality) BBQ sauce

 - 1 head of green lettuce (~8 cups lightly packed salad)

 - 1 cup black beans, drained & rinsed